ripienaar/choria-compose/README.md

-The server instances are configured to support [Autonomous Agents](https://choria.io/docs/autoagents/) with an example in `config/server/machine/choria`, any others you add there will immediately activate without requiring restart of the nodes
+The server instances are configured to support [Autonomous Agents](https://choria.io/docs/autoagents/) with an example in `config/server/machine/choria`, any others you add there will immediately activate without requiring restart of the nodes.

 Choria Streams?
 ===============